apache/jackrabbit-oak/oak-doc/src/site/markdown/mongomk.md

 when a branch commit modifies a node.

 The `_modCount` field contains a modification counter, which is incremented with every change to the document.
-This field allows MongoMK to perform conditional updates without requesting the whole document.
+This field allows DocumentMK to perform conditional updates without requesting the whole document.

 The `_children` field is a boolean flag to indicate if this node has child nodes.
 By default a node would not have this field.
 If any node gets added as child of this node then it would be set to true.
-It is used to optimize access to child nodes and allows MongoMK to omit calls to fetch child nodes for leaf nodes.
+It is used to optimize access to child nodes and allows DocumentMK to omit calls to fetch child nodes for leaf nodes.

 Finally, the `_revisions` sub-document contains commit information about changes marked with a revision.
 E.g. the single entry in the above document tells us